-9. The Twelve Dates of Christmas

-so speaking of 'The Twelve Dates of Christmas' I do have the physical book it's just buried under like the towers like next to me right now so I can't grab it but the '12 dates of Christmas' came out last year and it's about an older female as well she's 34 years old she has no luck in the love department and in the relationship department.
+so speaking of 'The Twelve Dates of Christmas' I do have the physical book it's just buried under like the towers next to me right now so I can't grab it but the '12 dates of Christmas' came out last year and it is about an older female as well she's 34 years old she has no luck in the love department and in the relationship department.

 So she decides to go on '12 dates' before Christmas and she thinks that this is a great idea because she has bound to find love with these 12 guys but then what happens is that like there is one disastrous date after the other and she's starting to lose hope in finding a relationship before Christmas

-# What it says now